-No. Assessment tool Brief description of the assessment tool Presentation of the assessment tool in the BAT 1 Test A system of standardized tasks that allows you to automate the procedure of measuring the level of knowledge and skills of a student Bank of test tasks 2 Situational tasks A method of control that allows you to assess the criticality of thinking and the degree of the material comprehension, the ability to apply theoretical knowledge in practice.
-List of tasks 3 Interview A tool of control organized as a special conversation between the teacher and the student on topics related to the discipline being studied, and designed to clarify the amount of knowledge of the student on a specific section, topic, problem, etc. Questions on topics/sections of the discipline 4 Project The product of the student's independent work, which is a public presentation about the results obtained by solving a certain educational, practical, research or scientific topic Topics of reports, presentations
+mat material by students in the discipline/ practice: No. Assessment tool Brief description of the assessment tool Presentation of the assessment tool in the BAT 1 Test A system of standardized tasks that allows you to automate the procedure of measuring the level of knowledge and skills of a student Bank of test tasks 2 Situational tasks A method of control that allows you to assess the criticality of thinking and the degree of the material comprehension, the ability to apply theoretical knowledge in practice.
+List of tasks 3 Control work A tool of checking the ability to apply acquired knowledge for solving problems of a certain type by topic or section Set of control tasks in variants 4 Interview A tool of control organized as a special conversation between the teacher and the student on topics related to the discipline being studied, and designed to clarify the amount of knowledge of the student on a specific section, topic, problem, etc. topics/sections of the 5 Project The product of the student's independent work, which is a public presentation about the results obtained by solving a certain educational, practical, research or scientific topic -